luontola/web-intro/templating.md

 ## Front page at the root

-TODO: consider moving this to the end of this chapter, together with generating the navigation menu

 Before moving on to the next topic, let's clean up our code a little bit.
 The front page of a site should be at the root path (`/`) and there is a convention to call it the *index* page.

-Rename `my-page.erb` to `index.erb` and change your routes to render it at the root instead of doing a page redirect:
+Rename `my-page.erb` to `index.erb` and change your routes to render it at the root instead of doing a page redirect.
+This is easy to do now that we have templates.

 ```ruby
 get '/' do